Eating outdoors is one of the many pleasures of summer. Try these locations that offer much more than just a patch of grass for dining al fresco.

 6 Reservation Road, Pound Ridge

 Individual families can enjoy Franklin D. Roosevelt State Park in Yorktown Heights, but it’s great if you’re gathering a large group.
 Spacious picnic areas accommodate hundreds of people who visit the park daily.
-There’s a swimming pool, playground, nature trails, fishing and boating.
-Reservations are required for groups of 25 or more, the fee is $30 for every 50 people and requires a picnic permit application, which is available online.
-A variety of picnic areas can accommodate from 30 to 300 guests.
-Many picnic areas have volleyball nets, basketball courts and softball fields.
+There’s a swimming pool, playground, nature trails, fishing, boating and nature trails.
+Reservations are required for groups of 25 or more, the fee is $30 for 50 people, $60 for 100 people and requires a picnic permit application, which is available online.
+A variety of picnic areas can accommodate from 30 to 500 guests.
+Many picnic areas have grills, and are near playgrounds, volleyball nets, basketball courts and softball fields.
 Two NCAA regulation basketball courts and a soccer field are available and sports enthusiasts can try their hand at Disc golf, located a short distance from the picnic areas.
 The park is open 8 a.m. to sunset.
-Parking fee is $8.
+Parking $10.
 Take a picnic and spend the entire day.

 Franklin D. Roosevelt State Park